-- Invoke diagnostics boot by either of the methods suggested above - Once on one time boot menu use up/down arrow key to navigate to ePSA or diagnostics and press <return> key to launch Fn+PWR will flash diagnostics boot selected on screen and launch ePSA/diagnostics directly. - On the boot menu screen, select the Diagnostics option. - Press the arrow in the lower-right corner to go to the page listing. - The items detected are listed and will be tested - If there are any issues, error codes are displayed. - Note the error code and validation number and contact Dell.
+Invoke diagnostics boot by either of the methods that are suggested below:

+- 1. Power on the computer. - 2.
+As the computer boots, press the F12 key when the Dell logo is displayed. - 3.
+In the boot menu screen, use Up/Down arrow key to select the Diagnostics option and then press Enter. - NOTE: The Enhanced Pre-boot System Assessment window displays, listing all devices detected in the computer.
+The diagnostics starts running the tests on all the detected devices. - 4.
+Press the arrow in the lower-right corner to go to the page listing.
+The detected items are listed and tested. - 5.
+To run a diagnostic test on a specific device, press Esc and click Yes to stop the diagnostic test. - 6.
+Select the device from the left pane and click Run Tests. - 7.
+If there are any issues, error codes are displayed.
+Note the error code and contact Dell.
-To run a diagnostic test on a specific device

-- Press Esc and click Yes to stop the diagnostic test. - Select the device from the left pane and click Run Tests. - If there are any issues, error codes are displayed.
-Note the error code and validation number and contact Dell.
+or

+- 8. Shut down the computer.

+- 9. Press and hold the Fn key, while pressing the power button, and then release both.

+- 10. Repeat steps 3-7 above.